Support

 Help paths for evaluation, setup, and troubleshooting.

-Support is a core part of the site foundation.
-Start with compatibility, FAQ answers, or feedback depending on where you are in the workflow.
+Start with compatibility, FAQ answers, ScopeDock 1.1.1 architecture selection, RTSP guidance, or contact depending on where you are in the workflow.

 Support promise